Trending

 How to calculate percentage of marks of your total marks, report card, HSC or SSLC?

-Once you have that information, divide the number of marks you earned by the total number of marks possible.
-Then, multiply that number by 100 to get your percentage.
+To calculate your percentage of marks, divide your marks by the total number of marks possible.
+Multiply that number by 100 to get your percentage.

 Percentage = (Marks earned/total marks available) x 100 = 80/100 x 100 = 80%.